 ‘What’s happened in the UK over the last 5-10 years is effectively the nationalisation of flood risk management.
 Nationalisation has reduced the ability for communities and regions to deal with politically contentious projects.’

-Science for Ryedale was not only about solving a physical problem it also had a political goal — empowering the community of Pickering to compete on the same terms as others by equipping themselves as scientists, able to make a difference:
+Flood risk science for Ryedale was not only about solving a physical problem it also had a political goal — empowering the community of Pickering to compete on the same terms as others by equipping themselves as scientists, able to make a difference:

 The purpose of science, then, had shifted from problem-solving and analysis, in ways that tend to give Science a perceived hegemony in the decision making process, to the practice of science as a means of making a political intervention, making Ryedale and its local community ‘heard’ and unsettling the established positions of institutions and professionals in the decision making process. (‘Doing flood risk science differently: an experiment in radical scientific method.’
 Transactions of the Institute of British Geographers.
 Vol. 36, Issue 1, January 2011.